8 Days / 7 Nights

 DAY 1: Welcome to Ireland: Arrive at Dublin Airport.
 Transfer to your Dublin hotel under own arrangements.
 You are free to explore the city at your leisure this afternoon.
 Your hotel will be within walking distance of the city center, so we recommend taking some time to wander the picturesque streets and take in the historic energy of Dublin.
 Overnight: Dublin (Dinner, Bed & Breakfast)

-DAY 3: Ring of Kerry: Today you can enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry.
-Taking in spectacular scenery such as mountains, peat, bogs, lakes and magnificent views of the Atlantic Ocean.
-Leaving Killarney pass through Killorglin, famous for its Puck Fair, then to Glenbeigh where the cliff road affords panoramic views of the Dingle Peninsula & Dingle Bay.
-Passing through the peat bogs one arrives at the sea town of Waterville.
+DAY 3: Ring of Kerry: Today, you will enjoy a superb tour of the Iveragh Peninsula, which will give you the opportunity to discover the Ring of Kerry.
+Take in spectacular scenery such as mountains, peat, bogs, lakes and magnificent views of the Atlantic Ocean.
+Leaving Killarney, we will pass through Killorglin, famous for its Puck Fair, then to Glenbeigh where the cliff road affords panoramic views of the Dingle Peninsula and Dingle Bay.
+Passing through the peat bogs, you will arrive at the sea town of Waterville.
 Continue to Sneem Village, famous for its brightly colored houses, before arriving back in Killarney.
-Along the Ring of Kerry stop at a local farm for a sheepdog demonstration.
+Along the Ring of Kerry, stop at a local farm for a sheepdog demonstration.
 Your visit starts with an overview of the different breeds of sheep, followed by an introduction to the farmer’s most important tools, his border collies.
-Next you will see a superb demonstration of sheep herding as the farmer with his dogs demonstrate how, by working together, he can take a flock of sheep from the mountain top to the sheep pen close to the farmyard.
+Next, you will see a superb demonstration of sheep herding as the farmer with his dogs demonstrate how, by working together, he can take a flock of sheep from the mountain top to the sheep pen close to the farmyard.

 Optional: Jaunting Car Ride in Killarney National Park – with Supplement

-DAY 4: Burren & Cliffs of Moher: Travel northwards to Tarbert & take a short boat ride across the mouth of the River Shannon to land on Clare’s shore at Killimer.
-Travel along the coast to the Cliffs of Moher, the most majestic cliffs in Ireland which rise from the Atlantic Ocean & extend for over 7km.
-On a clear day, you can admire the Aran Islands & Connemara Mountains.
-Enjoy a tour of the Burren Region.
-The Burren is a strange & unique region in Europe; it is a high plateau of porous limestone situated in Northern Clare.
+DAY 4: Burren & Cliffs of Moher: Travel northwards to Tarbert and take a short boat ride across the mouth of the River Shannon to land on Clare’s shore at Killimer.
+Travel along the coast to the Cliffs of Moher, the most majestic cliffs in Ireland which rise from the Atlantic Ocean and extend for over 7km.
+On a clear day, you can admire the Aran Islands and Connemara Mountains.
+Enjoy a tour of the Burren Region, a strange and unique region in Europe, with a high plateau of porous limestone situated in Northern Clare.
 The limestone is bare, with no trees growing here or land covering the stone.
 But the Burren is not as deserted as we believe: the cracks allow different types of flowers to grow all year round.
 The rocks hide many caves like Ailwee.

 Optional: Medieval Banquet at Bunratty Castle –with Supplement

-DAY 5: Galway City & Cruise: This morning travel to Galway City & get oriented with this beautiful place which has attracted many musicians & artists.
-Visit Galway Cathedral, one of the largest & most impressive buildings in Galway built between 1958 & 1965.
-Next enjoy a cruise along Lough Corrib including scones & an Irish coffee.
+DAY 5: Galway City & Cruise: This morning travel to Galway City and get oriented with this beautiful place which has attracted many musicians and artists.
+Visit Galway Cathedral, one of the largest and most impressive buildings in Galway built between 1958 and 1965.
+Next enjoy a cruise along Lough Corrib including scones and an Irish coffee.
 This journey on the Corrib Princess takes passengers along the majestic Lough Corrib and onto the lake.
-Visitors will see unsurpassed views of the historic monuments & natural amenities that make this one of the most spectacular waterways in Ireland.
+Visitors will see unsurpassed views of the historic monuments and natural amenities that make this one of the most spectacular waterways in Ireland.
 Overnight: Galway (Dinner, Bed & Breakfast)

 DAY 7: Dublin’s Fair City: Depart Galway for Dublin today.
-On arrival in Dublin, you will first explore the north side of the city which offers striking monuments such as the GPO (General Post Office) on O’Connell Street & Phoenix Park, the largest public park in Europe.
-The city’s south side appears more sophisticated with its vast Georgian squares & is home to Trinity College, Dublin Castle & two Anglican Cathedrals.
+On arrival in Dublin, you will first explore the north side of the city which offers striking monuments such as the GPO (General Post Office) on O’Connell Street and Phoenix Park, the largest public park in Europe.
+The city’s south side appears more sophisticated, with its vast Georgian squares and is home to Trinity College, Dublin Castle and two Anglican Cathedrals.
 Visit EPIC The Irish Emigration Museum.
-This is a stateof- the-art interactive experience located in the beautiful vaults of the 1820 Custom House Quarter building in Dublin’s Docklands, the original departure point for so many of Ireland’s emigrants.
+This is a state of the art interactive experience, located in the beautiful vaults of the 1820 Custom House Quarter building in Dublin’s Docklands, the original departure point for so many of Ireland’s emigrants.
 It will inspire and guide you on a journey to discover the stories of Irish emigration around the world, from early times to the modern day.

 OPTIONAL: Evening Entertainment at Taylor’s Three Rock or similar –with Supplement